SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 ### Monthly Data Usage Page

-Review and monitor your data usage by type of data consumed (Fixed or Mobile, Priority or Standard) by month on the Monthly Data Usage page.
+On this page, you can review and monitor your data usage per month by type of data consumed (*Fixed* or *Mobile*, *Priority* or *Standard*).

 The **Service** column in the **Monthly Data Usage** table is hidden by default.
 You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

 ### Daily Data Usage Page

-Review and monitor your data usage by type of data consumed (Fixed or Mobile, Priority or Standard) by day on the Daily Data Usage page.
+On this page, you can review and monitor your data usage per day by type of data consumed (*Fixed* or *Mobile*, *Priority* or *Standard*).

 The **Service** column in the **Daily Data Usage** table is hidden by default.
 You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

 ### Accounts Page

 All known accounts are listed in the Accounts table.
 Each row in this table contains a polling toggle button.
 No information will be polled by default.
 The toggle button of every row will indicate *Disabled* after element creation.
-You will need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts, Routers, Services, Overage Lines, Monthly and Daily Data Usage.
+You will need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts, Routers, Services, Overage Lines, and Monthly and Daily Data Usage.

 > [!NOTE]
-> Keep in mind that after you enable polling for one or more accounts, it can take some time before data is visible in the tables User Terminals, Alerts, Routers, Services, Overage Lines, Monthly and Daily Data Usage.
+> Keep in mind that after you enable polling for one or more accounts, it can take some time before data is visible in the tables User Terminals, Alerts, Routers, Services, Overage Lines, and Monthly and Daily Data Usage.
 There is no trigger after changing one or more toggle buttons.
 Every timer cycle, the connector checks for which accounts polling is enabled.

 ### Configuration Page